kokkonisd/flores/docs/user_guide.rst

 However, if a lot of images are treated during the build (see :ref:`image optimization
 <Images>`) this might make the refresh rate drop a lot.
 To avoid this, you can supply
-the ``-I/--disable-image-rebuild`` option, which avoids rebuilding images:
+the ``-I/--no-image-processing`` option, which avoids processing images:

 .. code-block:: console

    $ flores serve -r -I

-The tradeoff here is a faster refresh rate for non-optimized images.
+The tradeoff here is a faster refresh rate for non-optimized, non-resized images.

 Other serve options